 Postgraduate taught degrees

-Our new MSc in Pharmacology and Drug Development is ideal for students who are interested in understanding how drugs work and how to develop new drugs.
+Our new MSc in Pharmacology and Drug Development and MSc in Pharmacology and Education programmes are ideal for students who are interested in understanding how drugs work and how to develop new drugs.

 In this programme, you will gain the skills to play an active role in developing the next generation of drugs – from first principles in the lab, testing in clinical trials, or taking new products to clinic.
 You will work alongside inspiring academics and practitioners, as well as external partners including international pharmaceutical companies and the Home Office.